 The word itself means “thorny mountains” and alludes to the famous gorge of the park.
-Ankarafanstika is also called “the kingdom of birds” because the area is very favourable for bird watching.
+Ankarafanstika is also called “the kingdom of birds” because the area is very favorable for bird watching.

 Information about the national park:

-On about 1350 km² Ankarafanstika is home to an enormous biodiversity.
-The protected area itself has existed since 1927, but was not officially designated a national park until 2003.
+On about 1350 km² Ankarafanstika is home to enormous biodiversity.
+The protected area itself has existed since 1927 but was not officially designated a national park until 2003.
 Various hiking trails of different difficulty levels lead through the park.
-Particularly recommendable is the two-hour, comfortable walk around the approxmately 0.6 km² large lake Ravelobe.
+Particularly recommendable is the two-hour, comfortable walk around the approximately 0.6 km² large lake Ravelobe.
 In former times boat trips were possible here.

 The National Park campground offers roofed camping sites, a restaurant, simple sanitary facilities (including showers and toilets) and some very rustic bungalows.
-Directly at the campground is the Park Office, where you pay entrance fee and get assigned a local guide.
-Electricity for simple light bulbs under few roofs is available most times.
+Directly at the campground is the Park Office, where you pay the entrance fees and get assigned a local guide.
+Electricity for simple light bulbs under a few roofs is available most times.
 In Ampijoara, the adjacent village, there are no accommodations.
-Ambondromamy, the closest city, is 50 km away and only has very rustic accomodations.
+Ambondromamy, the closest city, is 50 km away and only has very rustic accommodations.
 Only 115 km away Mahajanga is the location of some hotels.
-Ankarafantsika serves as a water reservoir for the entire nearby rice growing region of Marovoay on the Betsiboka River, but is not very well developed for tourism.
+Ankarafantsika serves as a water reservoir for the entire nearby rice-growing region of Marovoay on the Betsiboka River but is not very well developed for tourism.
 The Sakalava, who live here, live mainly from their zebus and the cultivated rice.